The Beano: Plug

 Plug was a comic based on the eponymous character from The Bash Street Kids that began with issue dated 24 September 1977, and is notable for being the first comic to make use of rotogravure printing.
 The magazine similar in style to I.P.C's Krazy which had started the previous year.
 It contained uncharacteristically outlandish material for D C. Thomson, as well as later including celebrity appearances in the comic.

 The comic revealed Plug's full name to be Percival Proudfoot Plugsley and also gave him a pet monkey by the name of Chumkee.
 Plug's strip was mostly drawn by Vic Neill but other artists, including Dave Gudgeon drew some later strips.
 Other strips included Antchester United, Violent Elizabeth, Eebagoom, Hugh's Zoo and D'ye Ken John Squeal and his Hopeless Hounds.

 The venture was unsuccessful, in part because the comic cost 9p, with the Beano at the time only costing 4p and most of its rivals priced similarly.
 It merged with The Beezer on 24 February 1979.

-Dennis and Gnasher

-The brand new Dennis and Gnasher was launched separately from The Beano in September 2009.
-It coincided with their new cartoon on CBBC of the same name.